KDE/digikam-doc/asset_management/organize_find.rst

 Maybe you'll be happy with this structure.
 Holiday pictures can be quickly found by its location (unless you go to the same place every year), the rest will be organized by date.
 If you shoot enough pictures you want to create sub folders below the years as months e.g. 2008-01, 2008-02 etc. 'Export' would be a container for images to print or to put onto a website.

 The more professional photographer will have very different needs as there will be versions of photographs, archives, workflows, a constant influx of images of diverging themes, and a large quantity of everything.
-Within 10 year you'll have 95% archives and 5% work space files and you don't want to organize your structure around content!
+Within 10 year you'll have 95% archives and 5% work space files and you don't want to organize your structure around content.

 The consideration are these: